Surviving hardship is part of life. We all experience loss, hurt, and pain—big and small.

 Whether you are aware of it or not, trauma can have lasting effects on your life and those around you.

 I understand speaking about what hurts you is not easy.
 But I also know the weight of unaddressed trauma can be too heavy to carry on your own.

 You do not have to keep holding on to this pain.

-If you, your partner, or your kid are struggling with trauma, I’m here to support you.
+If you or your partner are struggling with trauma, I’m here to support you.

 If you have any questions about trauma therapy or would like to get started, let’s chat.

 WHAT IS TRAUMA?